-The association (foundation) has a valid title to [all] assets listed in the annual accounts, and the commercial and other rights have been disclosed in accordance with the financial reporting framework applicable in Belgium.
+The association [foundation] has a valid title to [all its] assets included in the annual accounts, and the granted or received securities and other rights on those assets have been disclosed in accordance with the financial reporting framework applicable in Belgium.

-We have provided you with access to all information of which we are aware that is relevant to the preparation of the annual accounts, such as all the records, documentation and other records, including the minutes (general meetings and governing bodies), we have provided any additional information requested, and granted you free access to the entity's employees.
+We have provided you with access to all information of which we are aware that is relevant to the preparation of the annual accounts, such as the whole accounting , accounting records, all related documentation and all minutes of the general meetings and meetings of governing bodies, management and supervisory boards, and all information relevant for your audit.

-[The annual accounts contain no material misstatements identified in the course of your audit.]
+[We are of the opinion that the effects of uncorrected misstatements are not material, both individually and in the aggregate, to the annual accounts.
+A list of the uncorrected misstatements is attached to this representation letter (cf. Appendix 1).]

-There are no [All] events and matters for which the financial reporting framework that applicable in Belgium require a correction of the corresponding figures [were identified and recorded correctly].
+[There are no] [All] events and matters for which the financial reporting framework that applicable in Belgium require a correction of the corresponding figures [were identified and recorded correctly].

 Risk of fraud and internal control

 We acknowledge our responsibility for designing, implementing and maintaining an internal control in order to prevent and detect fraud.
-Internal control mechanisms have been designed and implemented within the association (foundation) with a view to prevent and detect fraud and errors.
+Internal control mechanisms have been designed and implemented within the association [foundation] with a view to prevent and detect fraud and errors.
 We have disclosed to you our assessment of the risk that the annual accounts may contain material misstatements as a result of fraud.

-We confirm that we have no knowledge:
+We have no knowledge [Where applicable: We confirm that we reported all cases ]:

-a. of fraud – proven or suspected – in which management, employees who have significant roles in internal control or other persons were involved and could lead to material misstatements in the annual accounts;
+a. of fraud – proven or suspected – – that we are aware of and in which management, employees who have significant roles in internal control or other persons were involved and that could lead to material misstatements in the annual accounts;

-b. of allegations of fraud that could potentially have an effect on the annual accounts.
+b. of allegations of fraud that could potentially have an effect on the annual accounts[, that we became aware of from employees, former employees, analysts, regulators or others].

 Subsequent events

-At this time we have no knowledge of events subsequent to the date of annual accounts that require an adjustment or a disclosure in the notes, other than those which have already been taken into account.
+At this time we have no knowledge of other events subsequent to the date of annual accounts that require an adjustment or a disclosure in the notes, other than those which have already been taken into account.

 Going concern

 We believe that the use of the going concern assumption is justified.
-We have provided you with our action plans developed for the future of our association (foundation); these action plans set out the intentions of the governing body; we are not aware of factors that could compromise this action plan .
+[Where applicable: We have provided you with our action plans developed for the future of our association [foundation].
+These action plans set out the intentions of the governing body.
+We are not aware of factors that could compromise these action plans and the assumptions on which they are based. ]

 Compliance with laws and regulations

-To the best of our knowledge, we believe that we have complied with the Law of 27 June 1921 on non-profit associations, international non-profit associations and foundations , as well as with the articles of association and the legal and administrative requirements applicable to accounting.
-We have disclosed to you all known or possible cases of non-compliance with the Law of 27 June 1921 on non-profit associations, international non-profit associations and foundations, as well as with the articles of association and the legal and administrative requirements applicable to accounting whose effect should have been taken into consideration when preparing the annual accounts.
+To the best of our knowledge, we believe that we have complied with the Law of 27 June 1921 on non-profit associations, foundations and European political parties and foundations, until 1 January 2020, and, as from 1 January 2020, the Code for Companies and Associations, as well as with the articles of association and the legal and administrative requirements applicable to accounting.
+We have disclosed to you all known or possible cases of non-compliance with the Law of 27 June 1921 on non-profit associations, foundations and European political parties and foundations until 1 January 2020 and, as from 1 January 2020, the Code for Companies and Associations, as well as with the articles of association and the legal and administrative requirements applicable to accounting whose effect should have been taken into consideration when preparing the annual accounts.

 Information on related parties